pingcap/docs-tidb-operator/en/component-configuration.md

       mode: "ms"
 ```

 Currently, PD supports the `tso` and `scheduling` microservices.
-You can configure them using the `TSOGroup` and `SchedulerGroup` CRs.
+You can configure them using the `TSOGroup` and `SchedulingGroup` CRs.

 ```yaml
 apiVersion: core.pingcap.com/v1alpha1